mautic/documentation/leads/lead_monitoring.md

 Support for UTM codes in the lead time-line was introduced in version 1.2.1. `utm_medium`, `utm_source`, and `utm_campaign` are used to generate the content of the time-line entry.

+`utm_campaign` will be used as  the time-line entry's title.

-`utm_medium` values are mapped to the following Font Awesome classes in the lead time-line:
+`utm_medium` values are mapped to the following Font Awesome classes:

 <table>
 <thead>